Co-Design of Soft Gripper with Neural Physics: Experiment Setup and Results

 \subsection{Real World Experiments}

-Our hardware setup consisted of a 7-DoF Panda robotic arm from Franka Emika.
-For visual perception, we utilized two Intel RealSense D435 cameras: one mounted vertically on the end-effector (55 cm above workspace) and another positioned at a 30-degree inclination in the front-top workspace region (85 cm elevation).
+Our hardware setup consisted of a 7-DoF Franka arm.
+We use two Intel RealSense D435 cameras: one mounted vertically on the end-effector (55 cm above workspace) and another positioned at a 30-degree inclination in the front-top workspace region (85 cm elevation).
 We mounted our design onto the Franka Hand, where a Dynamixel XL330 motor executed position-controlled tendon actuation.